Err Too Many Redirects: How to Fix This Issue

 Clear Server, Proxy, and Browser Cache

-When trying to figure out how do you fix too many redirects, keep in mind that the redirect loops can be cached.
-A smart thing to do when solving the net::err_too_many_redirects would be to clear the cache on your website, the server, third-party proxy services, and even your browser if necessary.
+When trying to figure out how to fix too many redirects, keep in mind that redirect loops can be cached.
+A smart approach to resolving the net::err_too_many_redirects error is to clear the cache on your website, server, third-party proxy services, and browser if necessary.
+Using a reliable proxy provider can also help identify and troubleshoot such issues effectively.

 Check Third-Party Services